Pachycaulos

 Pachycaulos is a genus of flowering plants belonging to the family Gesneriaceae.
-Its only species is Pachycaulos nummularia.
+It has two species, Pachycaulos nummularia and Pachycaulos huancabambae.
 Its native range is Southeastern Mexico to Peru.

 Taxonomy

 The species was first described as Hypocyrta nummularia by Johannes von Hanstein in 1865.
 The epithet nummularia is a noun in apposition.
 In 2013, J.L.
 Clark and J.F.
 Smith moved it to their new genus Pachycaulos using the incorrect adjectival form of the epithet, nummularium, rather than the correct nummularia.